Óscar Estupiñán

-Óscar Eduardo Estupiñán Vallesilla (/es/; born 29 December 1996) is a Colombian professional footballer who plays as a striker for Liga MX club FC Juárez.
+Óscar Eduardo Estupiñán Vallesilla (/es/; born 29 December 1996) is a Colombian professional footballer who plays as a striker for Liga MX club Juárez.

 Club career

 Once Caldas

 Born in Cali, Estupiñán began his career at Once Caldas.
 He made his Categoría Primera A debut on 16 May 2015 against Uniautónoma, as a 77th-minute substitute for Sebastián Penco in a 2–2 away draw, and scored his only goal of the season on 26 September in the second minute of a 1–1 home draw with Envigado.

 Estupiñán scored 13 goals in 2016, including two on 13 February in a 4–0 home win over Jaguares de Córdoba.

 Vitória de Guimarães

 On 5 June 2017, Estupiñán became Vitória de Guimarães' first signing of the summer, on an undisclosed contract.
 He made his debut on 5 August in the Supertaça Cândido de Oliveira, replacing Paolo Hurtado for the final nine minutes of a 3–1 loss to S.L.
 Benfica at the Estádio Municipal de Aveiro.
 His first season was split between the first team in the Primeira Liga and the reserves in the second tier; his sole goal of the season for the former was on 5 May 2018 to conclude a 4–1 win at C.D.
 Tondela, within a minute of leaving the bench.

 Having made 14 league appearances and scored once in 18 months at Vitória, Estupiñán returned to South America in January 2019 on loan to Barcelona S.C. in Ecuador.
 In July that year, he was lent to Denizlispor for the Turkish Süper Lig season.

 Upon returning to Vitória, Estupiñán became the starting centre forward ahead of Brazilian Bruno Duarte.
 In 2021–22, new manager Pepa experimented with playing them in tandem.
 With 15 goals in 28 games, he finished joint fifth among the league's top scorers.